brothersincode/virastar/README.md

 * `cleanup_begin_and_end`, (_default_: `true`)
-	- cleans white-spaces beginning the new-lines
+	- removes space/tab/zwnj/nbsp from the beginning of the new-lines
 	- removes spaces, tabs, zwnj, direction marks and new lines from the beginning and end of text

 #### markdown